Shareefa/Systems-Programming/Processes.md

 | SIGKILL| kill or kill -SIGKILL [PID] | murder|

 use the commandline utility `kill` to send signals to processes
+* This is only for small amounts of info

 ### Signal Handlers